Three low-mass companions around aged stars discovered by TESS: Discussion

 \subsection{Mass-radius relation and Inflation}

 We compare TOI-1608b, TOI-2336b and TOI-2521b with the models from \cite{Baraffe2015} and \cite{Phillips2020_ATMO2020} in the mass-radius diagram, which is shown in Figure \ref{fig_BD_iso}.
 For the following analysis, we also build a sample of transiting companions with a mass between $13\ M_J$ and $150\ M_J$.
 We use the sample compiled by \cite{Grieves2021} and add NGTS-19b \citep{Acton2021}, TOI-1278 B \citep{Artigau2021}, TOI-2119b \citep{Canas2022, Carmichael2022}, TIC-320687387 B \citep{Gill2022}, TOI-629b, TOI-1982b, and TOI-2543b \citep{Psaridi2022}.
 We call them the `\sample' in the following text, and we also plot this sample in Figure \ref{fig_BD_iso}.
+The sample and the codes for this figure are available on Github\footnote{\url{https://github.com/Ssealevel/Codes_TOI-1608_2336_2521}}.
 According to the plotted model isochrones, all of our three targets seem to be younger than $0.5\ Gyr$.
 This is much younger than the ages we obtained in Section \ref{stellar_properties} for the primary stars.
-For TOI-1608 and TOI-2336, if we adopt a very low age limit of $1\ Gyr$ for these systems, the predicted radii from the model isochrones would be $1.06\ R_J$ and $0.90\ R_J$, respectively, both of which are $3\sigma$ smaller than the measured values from our joint transit and RV analyses.
+For TOI-1608 and TOI-2336, if we adopt a very low age limit of $1\ Gyr$ for these systems, the predicted radii from the model isochrones would be $1.06\ R_J$ and $0.90\ R_J$, respectively, both of which are about $3\sigma$ smaller than the measured values from our joint transit and RV analyses.
 For TOI-2521, if we adopt a very low age limit of $5\ Gyr$ for the system, the predicted radius would be $0.84\ R_J$, which is $4\sigma$ smaller than our measured value.
 Therefore, TOI-1608b, TOI-2336b, and TOI-2521b should be all inflated.

 The radius inflation of hot Jupiters has been observed and characterized in multiple previous studies \citep[e.g.,][]{Bouchy2011_BD_inflate1, Weiss2013}, and the stellar incident flux clearly plays an important role in shaping the sizes of these giant planets. \cite{Weiss2013} obtained an empirical relation for the inflation of planets heavier than $150\ M_{\oplus}$ (0.47 $M_J$)